 Global Partnership on Drug Policies and Development (GPDPD)

-Drug cultivation, trade and consumption are global phenomena.
-The cultivation of coca leaves, poppy seeds and the cannabis plant, as well as the ensuing production of cocaine, crack, heroin and haschisch, largely occurs in developing countries.
-Fragile states, in which the drug trade predominantly takes place, are often unable to counter these issues due to limited resources and a limited reach of their state apparatus.
-Organised crime, armed conflicts and corruption are closely related to the expansion of illegal drug economies and hinder successful development of affected regions.
-Additionally, families of small-scale farmers involved in the drug cultivation tend to be disproportionately impacted by food insecurity and poverty.
-Moreover, developing countries are no longer confined to the production and trade of drugs: consumption rates have significantly increased over the past decades compared to the global average.
+Illicit drug crop cultivation, drug trafficking and drug use are global phenomena, but it is developing and emerging countries that are the worst affected by the damaging consequences of the drug problem.
+Many have so far been unable to cope with these massive challenges.
+Organized crime, armed conflict and corruption are closely related to the expansion of illicit drug economies and hinder sustainable development of affected regions.
+Additionally, families of small-scale farmers involved in drug crop cultivation tend to be disproportionately impacted by food insecurity and poverty.
+Moreover, developing countries are no longer confined to the production and trade of illicit drugs: drug use rates have significantly increased over the past decades compared to the global average.